 Pemberville is home to the best people in America, people who are hardworking, centered in family, faith and community spirit.
 In addition, the Village has top notch employees in each of its departments.
 They see to it that Pemberville keeps working well.
 Our community operates a municipal electric system.
 It is owned by our citizens and governed by those representatives elected by their peers.
 The Village also maintains and upgrades its own water and sewer systems, recently completing a new large capacity Wastewater Treatment Plant.
 The Village offers economic incentives to all new industry.

 Pemberville offers several parks and recreational opportunities.
-Memorial Park includes a pool, tennis courts, basketball court, pickleball courts, playground, ball diamond, volleyball court, shelter house, and a picnic area.
+Memorial Park includes a pool with a splash pad, tennis courts, basketball court, pickleball courts, playground, ball diamonds, volleyball court, shelter house, and a picnic area.
 Mason Park is located downtown and serves as a place of relaxation.
 William Henry Harrison Park is a 22-acre park along the Portage River offers visitors a variety of opportunities including picnic areas, an open-air shelter, playground, hiking trails, and a large open field for a variety of uses.